 - Not seek to acquire a tan: salines not go tanning.
 Tanning booths damage your skin like you’re exposed to direct sunlight.

 - Avoid the sun: The more you make the sun damage your skin, the greater the likelihood of premature wrinkles, skin cancer and other skin problems.
 The effect is cumulative.
 Avoid exposure to the sun between 10 and 16 hours.

 What else should I do?

 Lunar assessment: See if there have been changes in a mole or a new one has appeared.
-Any mole that appears after age 30 should be carefully reviewed and evaluated by a plastic surgeon in Delhi.
+Any mole that appears after age 30 should be carefully reviewed and evaluated by a physician.

 To easily remember the criteria for identifying suspicious lesions of cutaneous melanoma (malignant skin tumor), the ABCDE criteria were established:

 - A by symmetry: A mole that imaginarily divided into two, is not equal on both sides.